 Lixing He, Carlos Ruiz, Mostafa Mirshekari, Shijia Pan.
 SCSV2: Physics-informed Self-Configuration Sensing through Vision and Vibration Context Modeling.
 In the 3rd Workshop on Combining Physical and Data-Driven Knowledge in Ubiquitous Computing, September 2020.

 Yue Zhang, Lin Zhang, Hae Young Noh, Pei Zhang, and Shijia Pan.
 A Signal Quality Assessment Metric for Vibration-based Human Sensing Data Acquisition.
 In the 2nd Workshop on Data Acquisition to Analysis.
 November 10, 2019, New York, NY, USA link.

 Continual Multimodal Learning for CPS-IoT

 The heterogeneity of cyber-physical systems brings challenges and opportunities for various applications.
-Our goal is to explore new methods to combine the complementary characteristics of multiple sensing modalities for accurate learning.
+Our goal is to explore new methods to combine the complementary characteristics of multiple sensing modalities for accurate fine-grained learning.

 Application 1: Elderly In-home Long-term Monitoring